ralf-r-r/financial_market_analytics/readme.md

 - **S3 and redshift permission:**: Provide the user with s3 and redshift access permissions

 ### 6.2.2.
 Configure the Redshift Cluster:
-Got to redshift and create a new cluster.
+Go to redshift and create a new cluster.
 You need additional configurations to be able to access the cluster from your local airflow installation:
 - **Newtwork and security:** publicly accessible : enable
 - **Access credentials**: Set a username and a password.
 These are needed to configure the airflow redshift connection in the next step

 ## 6.3.
 Configure Airflow:

 ### 6.3.1.
 Configure AWS Access Credentials
-Admin -> connections -> aws_credentials -> enter the user credentials
+In the airflow UI navigate to Admin -> connections -> aws_credentials -> and enter the credentials of the aws user.

 ### 6.3.1.
 Configure AWS redshift connection

-Admin -> connections -> create:
+In the airflow UI navigate to Admin -> connections -> create and enter following details:
-- Conn Id: redshift
+- Conn Id: ```redshift```
 - Conn type: Postgres
 - Host: Copy passte from aws postgres endpoint.
 Remove port and schema.
-- Schema: dev
+- Schema: ```dev```
 - login: username as configured for aws redshift
 - Password: Passwort set for aws reshift

 ## 6.4.
 Other
 - **Check for load errors in redshift:** ```SELECT * FROM stl_load_errors;```

+awsuser
+P3141ddxxffrrttzz